 Teachers should encourage students to develop a wide range of dynamic qualities in order to increase their possibilities for expression.
-In grade two, students will become familiar with the dynamic concepts of duration, speed, energy, movement qualities and rhythm.
-The grade two students will:
+In grade three, students will become familiar with the dynamic concepts of duration, speed, energy, movement qualities and time signature.
+The grade three students will continue to explore various speeds and durations of movement.
+In addition, grade three students will: